Canon PIXMA PRO-200 Printer Review

 • Exceptionally slow document print speed.

 The Canon PIXMA PRO-200 isn't designed for office use, as it's a professional photo printer.
 As a result, it lacks many features you'd normally find on office printers, like a scanner or the ability to perform automatic duplex printing.
-Also, document print speed is very slow, getting out just two black or color pages per minute.
+Additionally, the document print speed is very slow, producing just two black or color pages per minute.
 The black page yield is poor, so expect to replace the cartridge often if you print a lot of black-and-white documents.
-That said, the print quality for black-and-white documents is outstanding, and it's a fantastic choice if your office needs to print color posters, as it can print Tabloid size sheets.
-There are also plenty of connectivity options, so it's easily accessible.
+That said, the print quality for black-and-white documents is outstanding, and it's a fantastic choice if your office needs to print color posters, as it can print Tabloid-size sheets.
+There are also numerous connectivity options, making it easily accessible.

 Pros